 Most eco-conscious shoppers know about reusable grocery bags.
 But did you know that some of these bags aren't made from recycled materials?
 If you plan to buy a reusable bag to do your shopping, double check to make sure that it's made from recycled materials (these bags will likely have a stamp or logo saying so).

 As an alternative to grocery bags consider using biodegradable containers, like a cardbox box, to bring your groceries home in.
-Those shoppers familiar with Aldi's will tell you that this company integrated boxes into their customers' shopping experiences long ago by encouraging customers to grab boxes available in the store.
-Even if you don't live around an Aldi's store, you can take this same practice into account by reusing any cardboard boxes you may have at home.
+Those shoppers familiar with ALDI will tell you that this company integrated boxes into their customers' shopping experiences long ago by encouraging customers to grab boxes available in the store.
+They've recently announced their plans to take their sustainability efforts to the next level — and committed to making all their packaging reusable, recyclable, or compostable by 2025.
+Even if you don't live around an ALDI store, you can take this same practice into account by reusing any cardboard boxes you may have at home.

 It's also worth noting that if you don't have many things to get on your trip, there's no need to feel obligated to use a bag or other container at all.
 Simply carry small items in your arms, or have kids carry some non-fragile items, to help out.
 And if you're using a bike to get to and from the grocery store, a removable bike basket can function as both a shopping bag and a means of transport home.

 Due to the recent boom in the popularity of green living, many large companies have begun responding to the demand for greener packaging.
-Annie's sells cookies, gummy snacks, crackers, cereal, and pasta in 100% recycled packaging.
-Colgate announced that it would produce 100% recyclable packaging for three of its four product categories by 2020.
+Annie's sells cookies, gummy snacks, crackers, cereal, and pasta in 100 percent recycled packaging.
+Colgate announced that it would produce 100 percent recyclable packaging for three of its four product categories by 2020.
 Several brands of ketchup, salad dressings, peanut butters and jellies come packaged in recyclable materials.

 Though it may mean tweaking your shopping plans slightly, buying in bulk is another great way to reduce packaging.
 Some retailers, such as Costco and Sam's Club, specialize in bulk-buying, and make the process simple.